Manorbier

 Manorbier (/ˌmænərˈbɪər/; Maenorbŷr [mɑɨnɔrˈbɨːr]) is a village, community and parish on the south coast of Pembrokeshire, Wales.
 The name means the 'Manor of Pŷr'.
-The community includes Jeffreyston and Lydstep.
+The community includes Jameston, Lydstep and Manorbier Newton.

 An electoral ward with the same name exists.
 It stretches inland to St Florence and at the 2011 Census, the population was 2,083.
 The area is served by the West Wales Line stopping at Manorbier railway station.

 Manorbier is within the Pembrokeshire Coast National Park and is a popular tourist attraction with Manorbier Castle, St James's Church, the sandy beach, cliffs, and part of the Wales Coast Path.